Gold IRA Rules – What To Be Aware Of

 Home Storage Gold IRA Rules

-If you’ve been hearing advertisements about storing your physical gold from an IRA at home, be wary.
-This is not advisable and could actually be illegal.
-The IRS has issued a stern warning against this practice because the law states that one must store precious metals with a self-directed IRA third-party custodian.
-Don’t believe the hype about starting a LLC company and having the LLC name yourself as the trustee.
-There is a long drawn-out process that also requires that your application be approved by the IRS.
+There is a long drawn-out process that also requires your application be approved by the IRS.
 Because the IRS has long caught on to this, the chances of approval are slim to none.
-You could even face fines/penalties and extra taxes.
+You could even face fines, penalties, and extra taxes.
 Besides, creating an LLC is definitely not suitable for regular retirees.

-In any case, here are some of the home storage precious metals IRA requirements:
+Not recommended, but in any case, here are some of the home storage precious metals IRA requirements:

 - You must have or create a limited liability company, in your name, and with a specially written operating agreement.